Every so often, a young person asks me, what is the key to success, or what is the secret to success?

 It was one of the most focused periods in my life.
 But in that time, did I achieve anything that amounts to greatness, or at least a highly specialized set of skills or expertise?
 In some ways, perhaps, but probably not in the way(s) you might expect.

 I am after all just one man.
 I’m not a $2 billion dollar gaming company like Ubisoft.
 I don’t have limitless resources or a big budget.
 In the course of creating Musiah, I faced setbacks, adversity, criticism, incorrect advice, and most heart-wrenching of all — incompetence of “professionals” in various fields requiring work to be re-done again and again (often by me).
-But despite all this, because I have stuck to my dream and persisted, I have succeeded in creating something that was previously thought impossible.
+But despite all this, because I stuck to my dream and persisted, I have succeeded in creating something that was previously thought impossible.

-Perhaps, most of all, through those 14,000 hours, one could say I earned have a degree in persistence.
+Perhaps, most of all, through those 14,000 hours, one could say I earned a degree in persistence.

 But, looking back on those four years, there is an eye-opening lesson that stands out.
 For the first time in my life I can see clearly that if you or I put in the required amount of hours, we can and will achieve any goal we set for ourselves.

 For example, in that 4 years, if I hadn’t been working on Musiah, let’s say instead I invested 14,000 hours with the same absolute dedication in another area, what could I have achieved?
 I have no doubt I could have become a world class pianist, violinist, singer, painter, architect, doctor, or any other worthwhile goal I had chosen.

 If I could go back in time and pick another area of endeavor to throw myself into, would I still choose Musiah?